GitauHarrison/notes/recaptcha.md

 (recaptcha_project) gitau@harry:~/recaptcha_project$ pip3 install email-validator
 ```

-We need to register the form in the view function which will be responsible of displaying the form:
+We need to register the form we have created in the `comments` view function which will be responsible of displaying the form:

-app/routes.py: Register from in view function
+app/routes.py: Register form in view function

 ```python
 from app.forms import CommentForm